biometryhub/installing-r/installing-r.md

 **Welcome!**

-This document provides a brief introduction and a step-by-step guide on the installation of all software requirements for the Biometry Hub workshops including R, Rstudio and required packages, and may also be useful for other situations.
+This guide provides a brief introduction and a step-by-step guide on the installation of all software requirements for the Biometry Hub workshops including R, Rstudio and required packages.
+It may also be useful for other situations such as an internship or student project with the Biometry Hub.
+You can find a PDF copy of this guide here: https://github.com/biometryhub/installing-r/raw/master/installing-r.pdf

 We will be using the R environment for statistical computing and graphics, so we need to install the following:

 - The language platform - [R](#R)
 - An integrated development environment (IDE) - [RStudio](#RStudio), which serves as the front end, or interface, for R.
 - The required additional extra packages

-Installation of additional packages will be required for later courses (e.g. ASReml-R), but for the first course _Introduction to R_, R and RStudio are enough.
+Installation of additional packages will be required for later courses (e.g. `biometryassist` and `ASReml-R`), but for the first course _Introduction to R_, R and RStudio are enough.

-This guide assumes you are running a relatively recent version of Microsoft Windows (e.g. Windows 8/8.1/10) or Mac OS X/macOS (10.9+).
+This guide assumes you are running a relatively recent version of Microsoft Windows, for example Windows 8 or later, or Mac OS X/macOS 10.11 (El Capitan) or later.

 R and RStudio are available for some of the most common Linux distributions (DEB and RPM packages available), and there is no problem using Linux for the courses, but unfortunately we can't provide installation instructions at this time.
 There are several guides available on the internet, so if you have problems we suggest this is a good starting point.

 # Installation
 ## Environment Variables (Windows Only) {#EVs .tabset}

-Those using University of Adelaide Computers Windows will need to first set up Environment variables in Windows.
+Those using University of Adelaide computers with Microsoft Windows should first set up Environment variables in Windows.
 For other Windows users this step is optional, but **recommended**.

 The default way R is installed can cause some issues for Windows computers, especially University owned computers.
 Using environment variables forces R to install packages to a location which can prevent issues.
 If you have trouble with this step, you may need to contact your IT administrators for their assistance.